On the Annihilating polynomial of the Colored Jones Polynomial for Some Links: Introduction

 where $c_j(q,q^n) \in \mathbb{Z}[q,q^n]$.
 See \cite{GL} for details.
 Defining the operators $E$ and $Q$ by

 we can rewrite \eqref{eq:Jrec} as

-This yields a nontrivial annihilating polynomial of $J_K(n)$.
-Note that the polynomial is noncommutative since $EQ=qQE$.
-Note also that $J_K(n)$ has infinitely many annihilating polynomials.
-The $A_q$-polynomial $A_q(K)(E,Q)$ for a knot $K$ is defined as the most essential annihilating polynomial of the colored Jones polynomial $J_K(n)$ (see \cite{Ga} for details).
-The AJ conjecture \cite{Ga} states that the $A_q$-polynomial is a $q$-analogue of the $A$-polynomial $A_K(l,\alpha)$. \begin{conj}[the AJ conjecture \cite{Ga}] For any knot $K$, the $A$-polynomial $A_K(l,\alpha)$ for $K$ is equal to $ \varepsilon A_q(K)(l,\alpha^2)$ up to multiplication by an element in $ \mathbb{Q}(\alpha)$, where $ \varepsilon $ is an evaluation map at $q=1$. \end{conj}
+This yields a nontrivial annihilating polynomial of $V_K(n)$.
+Note that the polynomial is in the noncommutative algebra $\A$ generated by $E$ and $Q$ with relation $EQ=qQE$.
+Note also that $V_K(n)$ has infinitely many annihilating polynomials, and they form an ideal in (the localization of) the algebra $\A$.
+The $A_q$-polynomial $\hA(K)(E,Q)$ for a knot $K$ is defined as the generator of the ideal with the smallest $E$-degree in $\A$, and is of the form